 This imposing complex in the center of Aran consists of a sanctuary, an Eivan flanked by tiled minarets, and two courtyards, surrounded by rows of pilgrims lodgings.
 The core of the structure is Safavid, but it was excessively rebuilt in later periods, and most of the building is modern.
 The wooden door opening onto the north courtyard has an inscription reporting that it was commissioned by Fathali Shah Qajar in 1849 and is the work of Ostad Baqer.
 The complex is very respected by locals.
 Every year on the 21st of Ramazan, the people of the Kashan region assemble here to take part in remembrance ceremonies of Imam Ali.

 This mosque comprises several sections from various historical periods, the most ancient of which belong to the Seljuk reign.
 The sections are distributed over two floors.
 The ground floor houses a spacious but rather gloomy prayer hall built in the style of primeval Arab mosques.
 It features eighty sturdy pillars, each uniquely shaped.
 The upper floor has an ancient four-eivan court and a number of prayer halls, each reserved for a particular season.
 Unlike the basement prayer hall, the halls of the upper floor demonstrate precise geometric forms and clear lines.
 Their construction started during the Il-Khanid period and continued in the following epochs.
 The largest prayer hall on the south side is notable for its stucco inscription in Tholth script.
 Neighboring it is a hypostyle hall with a moqarnas decorated mihrab.
 The date on the mihrab (1850) indicates the last restoration that was implemented in the mosque.
-To the west from the mosque is a crypt known as Five Imamzadehs.
+To the west of the mosque is a crypt known as Five Imamzadehs.

 Formerly Aran and Bidgol were separate villages, but recently they have been united as one town.
 Despite this, both of them have retained particular features.
 Although these features may be indiscernible to guests, they allow the natives to unmistakably distinguish residents from either part.